 As day temperatures are usually way too warm during the summer months, daytime fishing should be avoided.
 Instead, focus your attention and time on those hours around dusk and dawn, as the perch will be most active and hungry then.

-RELATED ARTICLE: Check out my in-depth article on night fishing for perch!
+RELATED READING: Check out my in-depth article on night fishing for perch!

 With decreasing air and water temperatures, perch will once again be at their most active during the day.
 More specifically, the hours between morning and early afternoon are often the very best for fall perch fishing.